Plans - Approved, Accepted, and In Progress

 DHCD Framework for Community Development

-Baltimore is a city of neighborhoods, and therefore we have many neighborhood and area plans.
+Baltimore is a city of neighborhoods, and we have a large number of neighborhood and area plans.
+Many of these are community-managed as described in the Neighborhood Plans policy above.

 An Urban Renewal Plan (URP) is a form of overlay zoning that is more restrictive than the city’s zoning code.
-Urban Renewal Plans in Baltimore date back to the late 1960’s and regulate specific geographies ranging from small business districts to entire communities.
+Urban Renewal Plans in Baltimore date back to the late 1960s and regulates specific geographies ranging from small business districts to entire communities.

 In addition to neighborhood plans, we have many other types of plans, including park master plans, sustainability plans, transportation plans, and other policy documents.